 Updated March 14th 2022

 The Exhibit Hall is now permitting up to 40 visitors at a time.
 If you are concerned or are particularly vulnerable to the virus, please email us and we are happy to schedule private visit for you to explore the museum in a worry free way.
 Your comfort and safety is our number one priority!

 History Center staff will sanitize all touched surfaces within the Exhibit Hall daily.

-You can book up to 20 people per visit to the Exhibit Hall.
+You can book up to 30 people per visit to the Exhibit Hall.
 All visitors must wear masks covering their nose and mouth at all times within the Tompkins Center for History & Culture building.
 Masks and hand sanitizer will be provided to all visitors entering the building if they do not bring their own.
 Group visits can be scheduled on our Field Trip page.

 Visits are still free!
 You can make as many visits in a week as you would like to give yourself plenty of time to explore all our exhibits.
 Our suggested admission price is $10 per adult, $4 per child.
 Your contribution is important for our continued ability to provide a safe public space within the community.
 No one will be prevented from visiting due to an inability to pay.
 Donations can be made in person at the time of your visit, during online booking, or online through our Donation page.